 Canada, the second-largest country in the world, is a feast for the world traveler.
 The country has a little bit of everything, from high mountains to islands, from prairies to beaches, from small rural villages to big dynamic cities.
-The travel activities in Canada are also numerous, with travelers getting to choose from the full gamut of things to do, from trekking in the wilderness to gaming in the casinos of Niagara Falls.
+The travel activities in Canada are also numerous, with travelers getting to choose from the full gamut of things to do, from trekking in the wilderness finding cheap car hire in Canada and traveling to gaming in the casinos of Niagara Falls.

 Below is a list of the top five things to do when traveling in Canada:

 A trip to Canada would not be complete without a tour of the country’s national park system, which contains 48 parks which cover an absolutely massive 328,198 square kilometers — 3.3% of all the land in Canada!